tfausak/cabal-gild/README.md

 Each pragma starts with `-- cabal-gild:`.
 Pragmas must be the last comment before a field.

-- `-- cabal-gild: discover DIRECTORY`: This pragma will discover any Haskell files in the given directory and use those to populate the list of modules.
+- `-- cabal-gild: discover DIRECTORY [DIRECTORY ...]`: This pragma will discover any Haskell files in any of the given directories and use those to populate the list of modules or signatures.
 For example, given this input:

   ``` cabal
   library